 - A soundbar would offer better focus

-The audio system derives more enjoyment.
-The first sample had a faulty woofer that caused distortion with the mildest of low-end frequencies, but the replacement was free from issues.
+The first sample I received had a faulty woofer that caused distortion with the mildest of low-end frequencies, but the replacement has been free from issues.

-Sky Glass’ 215W Dolby Atmos system is made up of six speakers: three that fire towards the listener, two that fire up and a woofer for the low frequencies.
-It’s an improvement over TVs in its price bracket, putting in a solid, weighty, and spacious presentation.
+Sky Glass’ 215W Dolby Atmos system is made up of six speakers: three that fire audio at the listener, two that fire up and a woofer that covers the low frequencies.
+It’s an improvement over other TVs in its price bracket, putting in a solid, weighty, and spacious presentation.
 Is it better than a budget soundbar?
 No, but this 2.1 system will suffice for the less demanding.

 Vocals are emphasised, though not quite naturally, especially when two voices speak at once.
 Pump up the volume and voices have a sharp sense of tone but avoid sibilance.
 The effect of the Enhance Speech Quality setting is most evident on Sky content, with voices more prominent but the naturalness of the delivery a little stifled.

 Effects are steered across the screen well, creating a soundfield that spreads beyond the TV’s four corners.
 The scene in Tenet where The Protagonist is interrogated in a train yard as the trains creak past and the width of the soundstage is effectively expanded beyond the TV’s borders.

 High frequencies have clarity (if not overall sharpness), and bass is punchy though lacks real low-end authority, with impact sounds (punches, gunshots) softly described.
 Even so, this is better than most TVs.